clearlinux/clear-linux-documentation/source/ac-dpdk.rst

       # export RTE_TARGET=x86_64-native-linuxapp-gcc

 #.
-Build pktgen project; set the ``CONFIG_RTE_BUILD_SHARED_LIB`` variable with "n".
+Build pktgen project, and set the ``CONFIG_RTE_BUILD_SHARED_LIB`` variable with "n".

    .. code-block:: bash

       # make CONFIG_RTE_BUILD_SHARED_LIB=n

-Binding NICs to dpdk kernel drivers (Platforms A and B)
+Binding NICs to DPDK kernel drivers (Platforms A and B)
 =======================================================

-The ``l3fwd`` application uses 2 NICs.
-DPDK has useful tools for binding NICs to DPDK modules in order to run DPDK applications.
+The ``l3fwd`` application uses two NICs.
+DPDK has useful tools for binding NICs to DPDK modules to run DPDK applications.

 #.
-Load dpdk I/O kernel module
+Load the dpdk I/O kernel module

    .. code-block:: bash

       # modprobe igb_uio

 #.
 Check the status of your NICs; this will show which network cards are not busy.
 When
-   another application is using them, the status shows ``Active`` and those NICs cannot be bound.
+   another application is using them, the status shows ``Active``, and those NICs cannot be bound.

    .. code-block:: bash

       # dpdk_nic_bind.py --status

 #.
-Bind 2 available NICs.
+Bind two available NICs.
 The general syntax for binding is
    **dpdk_nic_bind.py --bind=igb_uio <device-entry>**,
    and the following is a working example: